Kripik: Product

 Kripik are traditionally made by a small-scale home industry.
-However, just like the potato chip industry in the western counterpart, in Indonesia today it is common to encounter mass-produced packed kripik snacks in warung shops, minimarkets and supermarkets.
+However, just like the potato chip industry in the Western counterpart, in Indonesia today it is common to encounter mass-produced packed kripik snacks in warung shops, minimarkets, and supermarkets.
 Some brands have mass-produced certain variants of kripik chips.

-In Indonesia, kripiks are often sold as oleh-oleh or food gift to be brought home after travel.
-Certain areas has developed their specialty kripiks which depend on locally available ingredients and recipes.
+In Indonesia, kripiks are often sold as oleh-oleh or food gifts to be brought home after travel.
+Certain areas have developed their specialty kripiks which depend on locally available ingredients and recipes.
 For example, Lampung is well known for its banana kripiks, Malang in East Java for its fruit-based kripiks, including apple and jackfruit kripiks, while Bandung is well known for its tempeh, oncom, tubers and sweet potato-based kripiks.
-Bukittinggi city in West Sumatra on the other hand, is famous for its Keripik sanjay, a hot and spicy cassava chips coated with balado chili sauce.
+Bukittinggi city in West Sumatra on the other hand is famous for its Keripik sanjay, a hot and spicy cassava chips coated with balado chili sauce.